Business terms and conditions for FAVI.co.uk

 5.5.
 The User shall not engage in any activities aimed at disabling or restricting operation of Provider’s servers used for the Service or engage in other attacks on such servers or assist any third party in such activities.
 The User shall not use the User Account or the Service in a manner that would unduly prevent other customers of the Provider from using the Service or that would otherwise be unduly restrictive of the Provider.
 In particular, the User shall not overload the Provider’s servers used to operate the Service with automated queries.

 5.6.
-The User acknowledges that, in compliance with the provisions of Section 5 of Act No. 480/2004 Coll., on Certain information society services and amending some acts (Act on Certain Information Society Services), as amended, the Provider shall not be liable for the information content uploaded by the User.
-The User also acknowledges that the Provider shall not be liable for any illegal conduct of the User.
+The User acknowledges that the Provider shall not be liable for the content of any information stored by the User.
+The User further acknowledges that the Provider shall not be liable for any unlawful acts of the User.

 5.8.
 In the event any third party exercises its rights against the Provider in connection with the performance of the Service Agreement, the User undertakes to submit to the Provider any and all documents and materials necessary for successful litigation with such third party.
 In the event such third party claims that its rights have been infringed as a result of any information uploaded or disseminated by the User within the Service, particularly rights to items protected by copyright, or as a result of any practices that constitute unfair competition, the User undertakes to reimburse the Provider for any and all reasonable cost that might be incurred by the Provider in connection with a dispute with such third party.